jeein-kim/BASS-HI/README.md

 ## 🎯 Key Science Goals

+Triggering and sustaining AGN activity require a sufficient gas supply.
+It remains unclear whether internal secular evolution alone can provide this fuel, or whether external gas accretion is necessary.
+We therefore address the following questions:

 - How frequently do host galaxies experience externally driven gas accretion?
 - Do such large-scale processes have an impact on the central AGN activity?